OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

         kernel AlmaLinux-8.10-x86_64/vmlinuz
         append load_ramdisk=1 initrd=AlmaLinux-8.10-x86_64/initrd.img network inst.ks=nfs:nfsvers=3:<server-IP>:/u/kickstart/ks-almalinux-8.10-minimal-x86_64.cfg vga=792

-(Setting up an NFS_ server at ``<server-IP>`` is not discussed here.)

-In the following sections we discuss relevant sections of the Kickstart_file_.

 .. _Anaconda: https://fedoraproject.org/wiki/Anaconda
 .. _inst.ks: https://docs.fedoraproject.org/en-US/fedora/f36/install-guide/advanced/Boot_Options/#sect-boot-options-kickstart

 Bootloader command
 ------------------

-The bootloader_ command (required) specifies how the boot loader should be installed.
+The bootloader_ command (required) specifies how the bootloader_ should be installed.

-You should always use a password to protect your boot loader.
-An unprotected boot loader can allow a potential attacker to modify the system’s boot options and gain unauthorized access to the system:
+You should always use a password to protect your bootloader_.
+An unprotected bootloader_ can allow a potential attacker to modify the system’s boot options and gain unauthorized access to the system:

 * ``--password``
-  If using GRUB2_ as the boot loader, sets the boot loader password to the one specified with this option.
+  If using GRUB2_ as the bootloader_, this sets the bootloader_ password to the one specified.
   This should be used to restrict access to the GRUB2_ shell, where arbitrary kernel options can be passed.
-  If a password is specified, GRUB2_ will also ask for a user name, and the user name is always ``root``.
+  If a password is specified, GRUB2_ will also ask for a user name, and that user name is always ``root``.

 * ``--iscrypted``
-  Normally, when you specify a boot loader password using the ``--password=`` option, it will be stored in the Kickstart_file_ in plain text.
-  If you want to encrypt the password, use this option and specify an encrypted password.
+  Normally, when you specify a bootloader_ password using the ``--password=`` option, it will be stored in the Kickstart_file_ in plain text, but you may use this option to specify an encrypted password.
   To generate an encrypted password use the command::

     grub2-mkpasswd-pbkdf2